July 15, 2006

 Antonin kissed the top of her head.
 He carefully turned her body away from his until she was facing the front door.
 With a light tap on her arse, he pushed her towards the entrance.
 Once they were both inside their former shared home, Hermione went straight to her bedroom with a sulking expression on her face.
 Antonin removed his outer robes and his heavy boots before lying down on the long sofa.

 He must have dozed off because the sound of the master bedroom door opening jarred him awake.
-His hand was halfway to his wand when a vision in a plain, white bathrobe stepped in front of him.
+His hand was halfway to his wand when a vision in a plain, white dressing gown stepped in front of him.
 Antonin felt his stomach (and other parts further south) lurch the moment Hermione began untying the flimsy belt holding the garment together.

 "I just spent a lot of time thinking in the bathtub just now."

 She untied the belt.
 The garment swung open revealing she had nothing on underneath.
 Her hands reached up to tug the garment off of her shoulders.
-The robe pooled at her feet completely exposing herself to the man lying on the couch in danger of having a heart attack.
+The gown pooled at her feet completely exposing herself to the man lying on the couch in danger of having a heart attack.

 "I would be more likely to regret letting you go back to that cold, empty bed upstairs than I would regret inviting you into mine."